TYPO3-extensions/sphinx/Documentation/UserManual/Index.rst

 User Manual
 -----------

 This chapter describes how to use the extension from a user point of view.
+In addition, it provides a few links and hints to get up to speed with Sphinx and ReStructuredText for your own projects.

 .. toctree::
 	:maxdepth: 5